dprint/dprint-intellij/README.md

 ## Development

-This project is currently built using JDK 11.
-To install on a mac with homebrew run `brew install java11` and set that be your project SDK.
+This project is currently built using JDK 17.
+To install on a mac with homebrew run `brew install java` and set that be your project SDK.

 ### Intellij Setup